How to Make Your Own Wall Art with an Embroidery Hoop and Iron on Vinyl

 When you’ve stitched all the way around the circle, knot the embroidery floss and trim away an large pieces of extra fabric.

 When all is said and done, the back should look something like the photo on the left.
 And the front should give no hint of the messy stitching that hides on the back.

 If you’re feeling fancy, a bow is easy to add with a bit of ribbon.

 This embroidery hoop art is ready to be hung on the wall!
 See how the embroidery stitches add 3-D detail?

 I just can’t get enough of DIY embroidery hoop art!
-I think the hoops are just so adorable, and it’s the perfect chance to use up scrap fabric that are too pretty to pitch but too small for most sewing projects.
-Whether you whip one up for mother’s day or are thinking of ones you could make for yourself, be sure to pin the image below so you can look back on it when it’s your turn to craft!
+I think the hoops are just so adorable, and it’s the perfect chance to use up scrap fabric that are too pretty to pitch but too small for many sewing projects.
+Whether you whip one up for Mother’s Day or are thinking of ones you could make for yourself, be sure to pin the image below so you can look back on it when it’s your turn to craft!